zizitizi/pardar/gitlab/instruction.md

 Paste the public key in as the value and set an expiration date Copy the SSH URL of the GitLab repo you wish to clone Issue a git clone command with the SSH URL

+### gitlab first time login pass :

+if you can not access :

+docker exec -it gitlab-ce grep 'Password:' /etc/gitlab/initial_root_password

+then go into gitlab container with bash then:

+gitlab-rake "gitlab:password:reset"

+then user root change password with 8 character. then reset container.